puntogris/send/README.md

 Future TODO's

+- [ ] Mobile app for Android and iOS
-- Migrate to something like Appwrite/Supabase for mobile compatibility and have auth and a DB built in
+- [ ] Migrate to something like Appwrite/Supabase for mobile compatibility and have auth and a DB built in
-- Dark mode
+- [ ] Dark mode